Need fresh thinking?

 With a headache coming on, our co-worker gave up and tabled the decision for another day.
 He’s a bright guy.
 So is his son.
 If they couldn’t navigate the system, what does that mean for everyone else in Colorado?

 Sadly, this problem isn’t restricted only to the Centennial State.
 Hard-to-understand websites are rampant in the healthcare community.
-From hospitals to health plans, consumers must brace themselves when going online where they are faced with antiquated interfaces and uncomfortable user experiences.
+From hospitals to health plans, consumers must brace themselves when going online where they are faced with antiquated interfaces and uncomfortable online user experiences.

-It appears that healthcare companies may not care that their websites are difficult to understand.
+It appears that healthcare companies might not care that their websites are difficult to understand.
 Nor do they seem to grasp how difficult it is to make a reasoned choice when presented with dozens of baffling options.
 You will have trouble finding sleek, intuitive health websites that delight users with an amazing experience.

 But we’ll cut them a break.
 Marketing health-related services isn’t the same as selling shoes.
 Hospitals and insurance plans have interactive systems designed by regulators, physicians and lawyers.
 Small print, legalese and industry jargon reign supreme.
 It’s no wonder hospital and health plan websites are so clunky.